 In Event Sponsorship campaigns, a business sponsors a walk, run, celebration, or volunteer event.
 The organizing nonprofit usually develops sponsorship tiers which offer varying levels of brand prominence during the event at different prices.

 In License Agreement campaigns, a nonprofit grants a business the right use its logo or other trademarks in their marketing in exchange for payment.
 In some cases, the business must undergo a certification process to qualify before the business is granted the license.
 This type of cause marketing is typically only done by large brands.

 In Social Advocacy campaigns, a business selects a social or environmental issue to address and uses its resources to raise awareness and advocate for change.
 With this type of cause marketing it is important that the advocacy becomes core to the brand and is viewed as authentic by shoppers.

-In Digital Engagement campaigns, a business works with software engineers or a software platform to create a digital experience with the goal of raising awareness and donations for a cause.
+In Digital Engagement campaigns, a business uses a software platform or productivity app to create a digital experience with the goal of raising awareness and donations for a cause.
 These campaigns also often have a strong social media component to help drive viral traffic to the site.

 If you think any types of cause marketing are missing from this list, please don’t hesitate to reach out to us to let us know..